AaryanGole26/LUME/README.md

 ## Usage

 **Select Source:**

-Choose "Upload Image" to upload a file or "Image URL" to enter a link.
+> Choose "Upload Image" to upload a file or "Image URL" to enter a link.

 **Add Trend (Optional):**

-Input a trend (e.g., "Twitter Drama") for a themed caption.
+> Input a trend (e.g., "Twitter Drama") for a themed caption.

 **Generate Lume:**

-Click "Create Lume Meme" to process the image and display the result.
+> lick "Create Lume Meme" to process the image and display the result.

 **Download:**

-Save the meme using the "Save your Lume" button.
+> Save the meme using the "Save your Lume" button.

 ---

 ## Contributing
 We welcome contributions!
 To get started:

-Fork the repository.
+1. Fork the repository.
-Create a branch: git checkout -b feature/your-feature.
+2. Create a branch: git checkout -b feature/your-feature.
-Commit changes: git commit -m "Add your feature".
+3. Commit changes: git commit -m "Add your feature".
-Push to GitHub: git push origin feature/your-feature.
+4. Push to GitHub: git push origin feature/your-feature.
-Open a Pull Request.
+5. Open a Pull Request.

+---

+## Acknowledgements

+**BLIP Model:** Powered by Salesforce for image captioning.
+**Groq API:** Provides fast, witty caption generation.
+**Render:** Hosts the app with free tier support.